petsc/petsc/doc/docs/manual/fortran.rst

    .. literalinclude:: /../src/vec/vec/tutorials/ex4f.F90
       :language: fortran
+      :end-before: !/*TEST

 .. admonition:: Listing: ``src/sys/classes/draw/tests/ex5f.F90``
    :name: draw-test-ex5f

    .. literalinclude:: /../src/sys/classes/draw/tests/ex5f.F90
       :language: fortran
+      :end-at: end

 .. admonition:: Listing: ``src/snes/tutorials/ex1f.F90``
    :name: snes-ex1f

    .. literalinclude:: /../src/snes/tutorials/ex1f.F90
       :language: fortran
+      :end-before: !/*TEST

 .. _sec_fortranarrays:

 Array Arguments
 ^^^^^^^^^^^^^^^

-This material is no longer relevant since one should use ``VecGetArrayF90()`` and the other routines that utilize Fortran pointers, instead of the code below, but it is included for historical reasons and because many of the Fortran examples still utilize the old
+This material is deprecated and will be removed in the next release since one should use ``VecGetArrayF90()`` and the other routines that utilize Fortran pointers, instead of the code below, but it is included for historical reasons and because many of the Fortran examples still utilize the old